 Members of the NW Energy Coalition are encouraged to stay and join our Member Meeting on December 7 from 8am – 11am.

 The conference has sold out of tickets.
 To see if anyone has dropped out, feel free to reach out to Matt Joyce at email@example.com

 Energy efficiency and distributed energy resources for vulnerable populations

 Northwest communities are facing economic challenges and rising utility costs that are increasing energy burdens, especially for the most vulnerable.
 Targeted deployment of energy efficiency and distributed energy resources (DERs), such as rooftop solar or battery storage, can create a more equitable and affordable energy system.
 How can we use energy efficiency and DERs to not only meet peoples’ energy needs, but also create healthier, more affordable, and more comfortable homes?
 Can clean electricity planning and programs be more targeted to help utilities, regulators, and policymakers prioritize energy efficiency and DERs for overburdened and vulnerable communities?

-- Linda Garcia, Policy and Advocacy Manager, Washington State Community Action Partnership
+- Linda Garcia, Policy and Outreach Director, Washington State Community Action Partnership

 - Veena Prasad, Program Director, Spark Northwest